How I Learned To Like Myself

 Valerie (Vimalasara) Mason-John

-Vimalasara is committed to assisting others live healthier, happier lives through mindfulness.
+Vimalasara is committed to assisting others to live healthier, happier lives through mindfulness.
 They have over 30 years of experience as a Dharma teacher, trauma expert, and are a certified mindfulness teacher.

 View profile